Restored in 2025 with funding from Arnold M. Bernstein

 One remarkable item in the collection is a unique facsimile of Jackson’s chiaroscuro woodcut of the Pentecost, based on Titian’s work.
 This facsimile, created with meticulous brushwork and opaque watercolors, achieves an exceptionally high and convincing quality.
 An inscription by Cicogna on the reverse describes it as a “facsimile perfettissimo,” indicating that it was masterfully crafted by Pietro Pianton (d.
 1864), the abbot of Santa Maria Misericordia.
 This abbey housed a significant collection of Jackson’s prints in the mid-19th century, though unfortunately, that collection has since been lost.

-The woodcuts are suffering from several condition issues ranging from surface dirt and debris including insect droppings, tears, losses, and warping, as well as severe creases, stains, oxidization, and smudging.
-Conservation treatment will address all of these issues.
+The woodcuts presented a range of condition issues, including surface dirt and debris (notably insect droppings), tears, losses, warping, severe creases, stains, oxidation, and smudging.
+The conservation treatment addressed all of these problems in a systematic and carefully controlled manner.

-Each of the 52 sheets will undergo a thorough mechanical cleaning and double washing by immersion when possibile.
-Detrimental non-original materials including old mendings and invasive backing supports will be carefully removed.
-The works will be treated with an alkaline solution to reduce their acidity to guarantee their long-term preservation.
-Tears and gaps will be repaired and integrated and new custom mounts and tailor-made boxes will be made to house the collection safely for the future.
+Each of the 52 sheets underwent thorough mechanical cleaning, followed—where possible—by double washing by immersion.
+Detrimental non-original materials, including old repairs and invasive backing supports, were carefully removed.
+The works were treated with an alkaline solution to reduce their acidity and ensure their long-term preservation.
+Tears and losses were repaired and integrated, and new custom mounts and tailor-made boxes were produced to house the collection safely for the future.

 John Baptist Jackson (1703 – c.
 1773)